Supernatural Role Playing Game: The setting

 The Supernatural Role Playing Game is set in the world of the Supernatural TV series and focuses on an elite group of hunters who deal with supernatural threats ordinary people do not believe exist.
-The very first chapter of the book sets the scene and is called Be Afraid of the Dark.
-It was produced in 2009, before the fifth season had aired and so doesn't contain any information relevant to the series after this date, but uses information from the show, the graphic novels, and the novels.
+The first chapter of the book sets the scene and is called Be Afraid of the Dark.
+It was produced in 2009, before the fifth season had aired and so does not contain any information relevant to the series after this date.
+It instead uses information from the show and the novels.

 The Rules

-Supernatural was the final role-playing game published using the Cortex System, and the final one by Jamie Chambers; all subsequent games from Margaret Weis Productions have been produced under the Cortex Plus system.
+Supernatural was the final role-playing game published using the Cortex System, and the final one by Jamie Chambers.
+All subsequent games from Margaret Weis Productions have been produced under the Cortex Plus system.
 The system itself uses dice of various sizes ranging from 2 sided (a coin) to 12 sided for attributes, skills, Assets (positive character traits), and Complications (negative character traits).
-When trying a challenging task, roll the dice for the relevant attribute, skill, and any relevant assets and complications, and compare against a target number decided by the GM.
+When attempting a challenging task, roll the dice for the attribute, skill, and any relevant assets and complications, and compare against a target number decided by the Game Master.
 Character creation is point buy by category, with a separate pool for skills and stats, and the size of the pool depending on how powerful the characters are intended to be.